builab/novaCTF_quick_scripts/README.md

   python novactf_paral_auto.py ../step6_clean.script TS_001 1
   ```

-- Step 7: Binning (if necessary)
+- Step 7: Binning to bin 2 and bin 4 using Fourier3D
   ```bash
   python novactf_paral_auto.py ../step7_bin.script TS_001 1
   ```

-### 3. Running for All Tomograms Simultaneously (Except for Binning Step)
+### 3. Running for All Tomograms Simultaneously

-This script will iterate through each tomogram and perform NovaCTF correction using `novactf_paral_auto.py` from steps 1 to 6.
+This script will iterate through each tomogram and perform NovaCTF correction using `novactf_paral_auto.py` from steps 1 to 7.

 Note: Choose the binned tomolist if you want to perform CTF correction on a binned volume.